konomu/konomu.github.io/_posts/2024-08-24-wa-ga-topic-position.md

 # Which Part is the Topic?

-Once we have established that some sentence contains a topic, we move to the next stage of the flowchart.
+If we establish that a sentence contains a topic, we can move to the next stage of the flowchart.
 The principle of topic position decides **which part of the clause/sentence is the topic and where we should place it**.

 The topic is what you are talking about, and the comment is something you are conveying about the topic.
 So when choosing what becomes the topic and what becomes the comment, we can follow the general rule that **the comment conveys one option among other options relating to the topic**.